 Ezekiel’s Vision, Its Important Message for Me

 Ezekiel was born into the priestly tribe of Aaron.
-As a descendent of Aaron he would have the privilege of entering the Holy of Holies in the magnificent Temple of Solomon.
-He would light the candle stick and burn the incense in the Holiest place on earth.
+As a descendant of Aaron, he had the privilege of entering the Holy of Holies.
+This was in the magnificent Temple of Solomon.
+He wanted to light the candle stick and burn the incense in the Holiest place on earth.

-From childhood Ezekiel had been schooled in the law of Moses.
-He was trained in all the ritual sacrifices.
-He had envisioned a life of service in the temple, like his father before him.
+Moses’ law was the foundation of Ezekiel’s education from childhood.
+They trained him in all the ritual sacrifices.
+He envisioned a life of service in the temple, like his father before him.
 He had waited patiently, knowing priests did not serve in the temple until they were 30 years old.

 Before Ezekiel turned 30, with tears of anguish, he joined the 10,000 captives hauled off to Babylon in 598 BC.
 His tenderest hopes had slipped from his grasp somewhere along the 1600-mile march to Babylon.
 Now he and his family were living among heathens.
 The people of Babylon did not know the God of Abraham, Isaac, and Jacob.
-The Babylonians did not appreciate the Lord’s tender mercies to Israel when He brought them out of captivity through the Red Sea.
+The Babylonians did not appreciate the Lord’s tender mercies to Israel.
+They failed to recognize how God brought them out of captivity in Egypt.

 Ezekiel’s Vision

-At this moment Ezekiel’s heart must have ached, his soul troubled.
-He had planned his whole life to serve the Lord in Solomon’s temple, now that dream was gone.
-I imagine he took his dilemma to the Lord and cried out in agony “Lord, why me?
+Ezekiel’s heart must have ached, his soul troubled.
+He had planned his whole life to serve the Lord in Solomon’s temple.
+Now that dream was gone.
+He likely took his dilemma to the Lord, crying out in agony, “Lord, why me?
 I would have served you faithfully.
 I would’ve been a good priest.”

 The Lord comforted Ezekiel with several visions.
-In one of Ezekiel’s visions he saw God sitting on a throne in the temple.
-The throne of God floated on a platform with wheels and four unique animals, one on each corner of the platform.
-The platform rose carrying the Lord out of the temple toward the east.
+In one of Ezekiel’s vision he saw God sitting on a throne in the temple.
+The throne of God floated on a platform with wheels.
+Four unique animals were present, one on each corner of the platform.
+The platform rose, carrying the Lord out of the temple toward the east.

-My thoughts are that Ezekiel’s visions were the Lord’s way of reassuring Ezekiel.
-In the first vision God revealed symbolically that He was no longer in the temple at Jerusalem.
+My thoughts are that Ezekiel’s vision was the Lord’s way of reassuring Ezekiel.
+The first vision symbolically revealed that God was no longer present in the Jerusalem temple.
 The Lord had moved east to be with his people in Babylon.

-In another vision Ezekiel was shown the destruction of Jerusalem and the Temple demolished and burned.
-Therefore, Ezekiel knew if he had remained in Jerusalem he would never have served as a priest in the temple of Solomon.
+Another of Ezekiel’s vision showed him the destruction of Jerusalem and the demolition and burning of the Temple.
+Ezekiel understood this.Even if he had remained in Jerusalem, he would never have served as a priest in the temple of Solomon.

 God had a new plan for Ezekiel.
 The new plan was for him to serve the Lord in Babylon.